usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-3/Sprint-3/Running a Successful Evaluation.md

 Other technical specialists participate as needed to address the contractor’s specific concerns.
 For example, if an acquisition involves complex pricing issues, a cost/pricing analyst may be needed.
 It is also advisable to include Legal Counsel if contentious issues are involved or if the contractor has an attorney participating.

-## The Benefits of Effective Post-Evaluation Exchanges
+## The benefits of effective post-evaluation exchanges

 One of the biggest misconceptions in government procurement is that sharing less information with unsuccessful offerors lowers protest risk.